 Lee Filter Kit – When I first dove into photography, I bought a Lee Filter holder, 3 graduated neutral density filters, a little stopper and a big stopper.
 Everything except the big stopper is still in my daily kit.

-Formatt Hitech Firecrest ND Filter – In 2020, I want to shoot more long exposures and I needed a colour neutral ND and, in my opinion, this is the best one on the market.
+Formatt Hitech Firecrest ND Filter – In 2020, I want to shoot more long exposures, and I needed a colour-neutral ND.
+In my opinion, this is the best one on the market.

 Pholsy wired release – I borrowed this wired release from Jack Fusco and simply never returned it.
-I felt bad until I realized it cost less than $10 on amazon.
+I felt terrible until I realized it cost less than $10 on amazon.

 f-Stop Tilopa Backpack – This bag is an absolute beast.
 It’s massive, maxing out at 50L, but I’ve always managed to sneak it onto airplanes as a carry-on.
 It holds a shocking amount of camera gear and still has space for extras like avalanche gear, extra layers, and food.
 It’s an adventure photography essential.